jax-ml/jax-ai-stack/docs/source/JAX_examples_image_segmentation.md

 import cv2
 import numpy as np
 from PIL import Image  # we'll read images with opencv and use Pillow as a fallback

+from typing import Any, Callable import grain.python as grain

 print("Jax version:", jax.__version__)
 print("Flax version:", flax.__version__)